08-pratiksha/Task-Sparks-Foundation/README.md

 # Task-Sparks-Foundation
-All codes on the supervised ML for prediction
+This Repository contains the Codes on the supervised ML for prediction.
+I've Created an Linear Regression Model for predicting the marks of students according to the hours they study.